neondatabase/website/content/docs/manage/branches.md

 ## Check the data size

 Tier limits define the amount of data you can store in a branch.
-Neon's [Free Tier](/docs/introduction/free-tier) permits 3 GiB per branch.
+The [Neon Free Tier](/docs/introduction/free-tier) permits 3 GiB per branch.
 When creating a new branch, the child branch includes the data from the parent branch.
 For example, if you have a branch with 1 GiB of data, the child branch is created with the same 1 GiB of data.

 You can check the data size for a branch by viewing the `Database size` value on the branch details page (see [View branches](#view-branches)).
 Alternatively, you can run the following query from the Neon SQL Editor: